Catoptromancy: India

 Catoptromancy was also practiced in ancient India.
 The Indians believed that mirrors could be used to see into the past, present, and future.
 They would often use mirrors to perform rituals to gain knowledge and power.
 The Indian belief that mirrors could be used to see into the past, present, and future is supported by the fact that mirrors are often mentioned in Hindu mythology.
-For example, in the Mahabharata, a Hindu epic poem, the hero Yudhishthira uses a mirror to see into the future and learn about his upcoming battle.
+For example, in the Mahābhārata, a Hindu epic poem, the hero Yudhishthira uses a mirror to see into the future and learn about his upcoming battle.

+Persia

+A 13th-century bronze mirror attributed to Iran or Central Asia.
+Cast-bronze mirrors of this type were sometimes used for divination or magical medicine.

+Mirror divination is attested in Iranian divinatory practice and folklore under the Persian term āʾīna-bīnī (آینهبینی).
+It has been used in attempts to obtain information about hidden matters, locate missing persons, or interpret images believed to appear in a mirror.
+In accounts of Persian divination, mirror divination is listed alongside practices involving books, cards, chickpeas, lamps, and other media.

+A documented practice from Gilan involved a ritual known as eḥżār-e āʾīna (احضار آینه).
+A prepubescent child was placed before a mirror and asked to describe the images appearing in it, sometimes in an attempt to locate a missing person.
+Similar practices involving reflections in mirrors or water were also used in rituals intended to identify the supposed supernatural cause of an illness.
+In such cases, an image seen in the reflection could be interpreted as revealing a spirit believed to be responsible for the affliction.

+Mirrors also formed part of the equipment used by some professional charm-writers and fortune-tellers in Iran.
+Their implements could include inscribed brass bowls, astrolabe-like objects, several mirrors, colored crystal balls, and knotted cords.
+Some practitioners also employed children as mediums in attempts to identify missing persons or individuals believed to have committed a crime.

 Use in early Europe

-A French book named La catoptromancie grecque et ses dérivés (which translates in English to "Greek catoptromancy and its derivatives") by Armand Delatte from 1932 details the history of catoptromancy in the context of early European history.
+A French book named La catoptromancie grecque et ses dérivés ("Greek catoptromancy and its derivatives") by Armand Delatte from 1932 details the history of catoptromancy in the context of early European history.

 Delatte wrote that, in the Middle Ages, mentions of the divinatory mirror appear, "obscure and also uncertain", in the canon of an Irish council "whose convocation is reported by tradition".
 Historical criticism shows that the collection of these texts cannot go back further than the beginning of the 6th[-]^{[sic]}11th century, although certain canons can claim to a more remote antiquity.
 Here is an example: